-We here at the Haberfield Veterinary Hospital have a keen sense of our connection to the community, both locally and at large.
-Our support for the local community extends from the service we are so pleased to be able to give to our many clients, (some of whom have been with us since we opened our doors 30 years ago), to various local community groups and institutions such as our schools.
-We are sponsors of the local school fete.
+At the Haberfield Veterinary Hospital we have a keen sense of our connection to the community, both locally and at large.
+Our support for the local community extends from the service we are so pleased to be able to give to our clients, (some of whom have been with us since we opened our doors in 1975), to various local community groups and institutions such as our schools.
 We are very honoured by the loyalty of our many clients, who appreciate that all members of staff at the Haberfield Veterinary Hospital are keenly interested in doing their utmost to ensure that all animals receive the best possible level of veterinary care within a supportive community context.

-We also support Vets Beyond Borders, an important organisation that provides veterinary care and seeks to improve animal welfare in the Asia Pacific region.
+Vets Beyond Borders (providing veterinary care and seeking to improve animal welfare in the Asia Pacific region).

-We support the Commonwealth Veterinary Association (CVA) by hosting veterinarians from developing countries and donating veterinary equipment and instruments to veterinarians in these countries.
+Commonwealth Veterinary Association (supporting veterinarians in developing countries and donating veterinary equipment and instruments to veterinarians in these countries).

 UNIVERSITY SUPPORT PRACTICE